You are using an outdated browser. Please upgrade your browser to improve your experience.

 In collaboration with David Stent (West Dean College, West Sussex) Neil has helped found and has contributed to an ongoing series of residencies, installations and reading/performances under the title Writing As Occupation, exploring the physical demands of writing, reading as performance, broadcast as dissemination, the effects of place and diverse technologies on writing, the ways in which such experiments expose new potentials of collective work.

 Neil joined Falmouth University in May 2014.
 He teaches Fine Art Practice, Critical Studies and Art Research.
-Currently, he is Director of Studies for Tom Milnes' PhD research (A Media Archaeology of the Photogrammetric Image) and co-supervises three PhD candidates: Rachael Jones (Landscape, Loss and Imagination), Will Parker (inLand: Devising Compositional Strategies Through Field Recording) and Paul Chaney (Embedding the Rural/Urban Dialectic).
+Currently, he supervises three PhD candidates: Rachael Jones (Landscape, Loss and Imagination), Will Parker (inLand: Devising Compositional Strategies Through Field Recording), Nigel Owen (The Education of Illustrators).
+Recently, Neil has served as External Examiner for RCA researcher Sung Eun Vicky Kim (The Production of the Subject through Space, Architecture and Image, 2021)

 Neil Chapman profile image